 Actually, just about the entire episode is back-to-back-to-back CMoFs.

-To truly appreciate the funny, the second speaker above is Ari Haswari, who just murdered one team member, shot at another, and for all Ducky, whose clutch is being destroyed, knows, is about to kill him.
+"This is too painful, Doctor."
+The speaker here is Ari Haswari, who just murdered one team member, shot at another, and for all Ducky, whose clutch is being destroyed, knows, is about to kill him.

 The first time Ziva drives the truck — she drives down the wrong side of the road.
 While the others scream and throw up, and cars honk and squeal in the background, she remains so calm it's hilarious.